2654400439/STAR-Website-Fingerprinting/README.md

 - GPU acceleration is recommended for both pretraining and evaluation.

 If you encounter any issues during reproduction, feel free to open an issue or contact the authors.

+---

+## 📌 License

+This project is released under the Apache License 2.0.